npm-update-package/npm-update-package/README.md

 |[GitHub App](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps)|GitHub App which issued the token|✓|
 |[Personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)|user who issued the token|✓|

+We recommend using GitHub App for the following reasons.

+- When you use the token of GitHub Actions, the job will not trigger other actions.
+- When you use the Personal access token, the author of pull requests will be the user who issued the token.

+Creating a GitHub App may be tedious, but you only have to do it once the first time.

 ### Token of GitHub App

 These permissions are required.